swiss-seismological-service/scrtdd/doc/base/xcorr.rst

 Reusing cross-correlation results
 ---------------------------------

-When cross-correlation settings are not changed, it might be useful to reuse the cross-correlation results to save processing time.
-Both the ``--eval-xcorr`` and ``--reloc-catalog`` options save a ``xcorr.csv`` file after finishing their execution (thay overwrite it if already present!).
-That file contains the computed cross-correlation results and can be given back to rtDD via the command line option ``--xcorr-cache``.
-It is safe to change the value of ``crossCorrelation.x-phase.minCCCoef`` and reuse the cross-correlation results to see how performance change at varying correlation coefficient threshold.
+It is possible to reuse the cross-correlation results to saves processing time.
+This of course makes sense if the cross-correlation settings are kept unchanged and we are interested in experimenting with other settings.
+Both the ``--eval-xcorr`` and ``--reloc-catalog`` options produce a ``xcorr.csv`` file at the end of their execution.
+The file contains the computed cross-correlation results and can be given back to rtDD via the command line option ``--xcorr-cache``.
+With that option a cross-correlation is skipped if a result is found in the file.
+The ``xcorr.csv`` file in output will always contain all the results given in input via ``--xcorr-cache`` option and eventually additional results (for example if the new settings consider different event/phase pairs).
+A typical use case is to evaluate the relocation results at varying correlation coefficient threshold.

 --------------------
 Waveforms inspection